 Musical Theory and Analysis - 1600 to 1750

-c) To recognize genres and musical forms of different dimensions and complexity;
+b) To obtain knowledge of the Baroque genres and musical forms of different dimensions and complexity;

 Weekly - 4

 Total - 168